-The combined PGY1&PGY2 Health-System Pharmacy Administration and Leadership Residency Program is a two-year residency established to provide specialty training for residents interested in health-system pharmacy administration.
-As a PGY1, the pharmacy resident will complete all the requirements of the PGY1 pharmacy practice residency at Rush University Medical Center.
-Experiences are tailored to the individual resident's background and interests.
-As a PGY2, the pharmacy resident will be exposed to a variety of practice areas including Clinical Pharmacy Services and Formulary Management, Inpatient Pharmacy Operations, Medication Safety and Pharmacy and Hospital Administration.
-The PGY2 programs at Rush include critical care, emergency medicine, hematology/oncology, internal medicine, pediatrics, and solid organ transplant.
+The combined PGY1 & PGY2 Health-System Pharmacy Administration and Leadership Residency Program is a two-year residency established to provide specialty training for residents interested in health-system pharmacy administration and leadership.
+As a PGY1, the pharmacy resident will complete the requirements of the PGY1 pharmacy practice residency at Rush University Medical Center.
+Experiences are tailored to the individual resident's background and interest areas.
+As a PGY2, the pharmacy resident will be exposed to a variety of practice areas including Inpatient Clinical Pharmacy Services, Inpatient Pharmacy Operations, Medication Safety and Pharmacy Leadership.

 Experiences

-The PGY2 HSPAL resident will have the opportunity to participate in organizational leadership in an academic teaching environment.
-The resident’s foundation in pharmacy leadership will be developed through leadership in a pharmacy department that manages a 32-million-dollar annual drug budget with almost 4 million inpatient doses dispensed annually.
+The PGY1&PGY2 resident will have the opportunity to participate in organizational leadership in an academic teaching environment.
+The resident’s foundation in pharmacy leadership will be developed through leadership in a pharmacy department that manages a 32-million-dollar annual drug budget with nearly 4 million inpatient doses dispensed annually.
 Rush University Medical Center encompasses a 664-bed hospital serving both adults and children.
-Additionally, the resident will have the opportunity to manage a system-wide project.
+As a PGY2, the HSPAL resident will have the opportunity to manage a system-wide project.

 The PGY2 resident will be expected to complete a longitudinal leadership project suitable for publication in collaboration with an experienced preceptor.
 The project will be a department or Hospital Quality Improvement/Performance Improvement initiative.
 The project will be presented at a regional residency conference and/or other pharmacy conference.